 - Physiological Assessment - Impedance Audiometry

-- If hearing loss is present, then Hearing Aid trial is done
+- If hearing loss is present, then the Hearing Aid trial is done

 - Aided and Unaided Audiogram or